Neurological & Nerve Pain Relief for Dogs

 Opioids

 Opioids may be prescribed for moderate to severe neurological pain.
 These medications help block pain signals in the brain and spinal cord.
-However, opioids should always be used under strict veterinary supervision due to the risk of addiction and side effects, particularly in long-term use.
+However, opioids should always be used under strict veterinary supervision due to the risk of addiction and side effects, particularly with long-term use.

 1. Tramadol